sdavis1902/laravel-controller-routes/README.md

 $ composer require sdavis1902/laravel-controller-routes
 ```

-Once installed add the service provider and alias
+Once installed add the service provider and alias ( not required for 5.5 )

 ``` php
 'providers' => [